Dean Elgar

-Dean Elgar (born 11 June 1987) is a South African cricketer who played Tests and ODIs, and also a former Test captain.
-He is a left-handed opening batter and a slow-left arm bowler.

-Elgar captained the 2006 Under-19 Cricket World Cup in Sri Lanka in 2006.
-He now plays for the Northerns cricket team and Titans cricket team in the major South African cricket competitions.
-He was included in the Northerns team for the 2015 Africa T20 Cup.
-On 23 March 2018, he became the second batsman after Desmond Haynes to carry his bat through an innings on three occasions in Test cricket history.

-In March 2021, Cricket South Africa announced that Elgar had been appointed as South Africa's Test captain, taking over the role from Quinton de Kock.
+Dean Elgar (born 11 June 1987) is a retired South African professional cricket left-handed opening batter.
+He represented South Africa from 2012 to 2024, scoring 5,347 career runs in Test matches, the eighth-highest of all time for the team.
+Elgar is the second batter to carry the bat on three occasions in Tests.
+He served as the regular Test captain for South Africa from 2021 until his international retirement in 2024.

 International career

 Debut years

 Elgar was selected for the Sri Lankan ODI series in early 2012 but had to withdraw citing injury.
 He eventually made his ODI debut against England in a rain-abandoned match, but found success in his second match, scoring 15 in his maiden innings before being bowled by Graeme Swann.
 Bowling his left-arm spin, Elgar had Craig Kieswetter caught out off only his third delivery in ODI Cricket.
 In the field, Elgar took an incredible catch of Jonathan Trott then caught Eoin Morgan out in a South African victory.

 Elgar made his test debut against Australia on 30 November 2012 and scored a duck in his maiden test innings.
 He followed this with another duck in the second innings to complete a pair of ducks on debut.
 On 12 January 2013, Elgar scored his maiden test century against New Zealand.
 The retirement of Graeme Smith created a regular opportunity for Elgar in his specialist position at the top of the order in Test cricket.

 Elgar made 103, against Sri Lanka on 16 July 2014, and followed up with 121 against West Indies at St George's Oval, a ground where he scored almost half of his career international test runs, and recorded the most fifties.